 But as the popularity of Fitbits has exploded, so too has the brand's model line.
 How to tell which Fitbit is right for you?
 Here are three choices for people looking to take their connected workout to the next level.

-In addition to the traditional Fitbit functionality, the Charge 2 offers a GPS feature that’s perfect for mapping your running or cycling routes.
+In addition to the traditional Fitbit functionality, the Charge 3 offers a GPS feature that’s perfect for mapping your running or cycling routes.
 There’s also guided breathing sessions and a personalized cardio fitness score.
-According to Pocket-Lint.com, these benefits make the Charge 2 “the better device for those who do lots of exercise ... rather than those that do the odd thing every week.”
+According to Pocket-Lint.com, these benefits make the Charge 3 “the better device for those who do lots of exercise ... rather than those that do the odd thing every week.”

-The Fitbit Ionic and Fitbit Versa immediately distinguish themselves from the rest of the Fitbit family by looking like—and replicating much of the functionality of—smartwatches.
+The Fitbit Ionic and Fitbit Versa 2 immediately distinguish themselves from the rest of the Fitbit family by looking like—and replicating much of the functionality of—smartwatches.
 While both provide a wide, colorful screen and Fitbit's signature interchangeable bands, they really are geared toward two types of users.

 The sleek Ionic, with its brushed metallic bezel and subtly curving glass, is like a premium digital fitness coach, offering GPS tracking and customized video workouts delivered right to your wrist.
 It can also receive incoming texts and call alerts, and users can control their music remotely from the watch face.
-The Versa, meanwhile, takes a more straightforward approach to fitness tracking, with a no-nonsense aluminum case and big, bright display.
+The Versa 2, meanwhile, takes a more straightforward approach to fitness tracking, with a no-nonsense aluminum case and big, bright display.
 It also can receive texts and alerts, as well as stream music, with easy smartphone integration and intuitive tracking-all at a competitive price point.

 There are plenty of options to choose from and luckily, Verizon has you covered.
-Check out our full selection of fitness trackers today to find your perfect fit, and be sure to visit our Wearable tech page as well.
+Check out our full selection of fitness trackers today to find your perfect fit, and be sure to visit our wearable tech page as well.